jovanbulck/jsh/README.md

 | Introducing the jo-shell | Step-by-step guide to compile `jsh`for your own system | Configuring the shell for your own use | Online text version of the latest `man jsh` | Info for developers |

 ## Get it!
 [This page](https://github.com/jovanbulck/jo-shell/releases/latest) provides pre-built binaries for all official `jsh` releases.
 To build `jsh` yourself, clone this respository, `cd` into it and execute `make`.
-See [the wiki page](https://github.com/jovanbulck/jo-shell/wiki/Compiling-and-running) for more info.
+See [the wiki page](https://github.com/jovanbulck/jo-shell/wiki/Compiling-and-running) for more info and dependencies overview.